Schema Markup Checker: How to Test If Your Schema Markup Works

 Schema.org Validator allows you to input a URL and check for Schema Markup.
 It provides a detailed report of the structured data found on your webpage.

 Rich Results Testing Tool is another valuable tool provided by Google for checking and validating structured data on a webpage, specifically focusing on how it may impact search results.
 This tool will state whether the markup is valid to create an eligible rich result and whether any opportunities exist to improve the item’s appearance.
-From there, it also states whether there are any errors in the markup to identify what needs to be addressed to create a valid instance.
+From there, it also states if there are any errors in the markup to identify what you must address to create a valid instance.
 This is particularly useful for websites looking to visually enhance their appearance in search using structured data.

 Before you add custom schema markup to your website, it is important to review your site for any existing markup.
 Many SEO plugins like Yoast tend to automatically inject Schema Markup on your site.
 Though convenient, the markup added by these plugins tends to be generic and less customizable.